 The Concert in the Gardens, held in the gorgeous Princes Street Gardens is always one of the highlights of the evening's entertainment.
 The headline act for Hogmanay in Edinburgh this year has now been confirmed as Biffy Clyro, with support from Idlewild and Honeyblood.

-This year also sees the return of The Keilidh, a massive outdoor dancefloor ceilidh, open to all-comers and bringing this traditional Gaelic dance to a wider audience, and also ideally positioned to enjoy a front row view of the midnight fireworks.
+This year also sees the return of The Ceilidh, now rebranded as the Old Town Ceilidh a massive outdoor dancefloor ceilidh, open to all-comers and bringing this traditional Gaelic dance to a wider audience on the High Street and Parliament Square.
+This years event will also feature an attempt to perform the longest Strip the Willow dance in the world!

 The Hogmanay offerings are being continually expanded these days - also this year we have: